Code-Institute-Submissions/first-milestone-project-17/README.md

 ## Testing

 - Used HP Pavilion Laptop 15 for developing and testing.
-- Developer tools were used extensively to test responsiveness of the page.
-Two different browsers were tested on - Google Chrome and Microsoft Edge.
+- Developer tools were used extensively to test responsiveness of the page and debugging
+- Two different browsers were tested on - Google Chrome and Microsoft Edge.
 - For tablet size testing used Samsung...
 - For mobile functionality used Pocophone1
 - Also on a numerous devices of friends and family.